forcepusher/forcepusher/README.md

 Use OpenAI-compatible API to connect to LM Studio.
 The https://zed.dev/ seems to be best open-source agentic IDE.
 Here are [jinja templates](https://github.com/forcepusher/jinja-templates-lmstudio-zed) for LM Studio and Zed.
 Very tedious to get right.
-Put `Responses MUST be terse and short.` in a rule or system prompt, or use my [local agent rulesets](https://github.com/forcepusher/LocalAgentRulesets) prompt.
+Put `Responses MUST be terse and short.` in a rule or system prompt, or use my [local agent rulesets](https://github.com/forcepusher/LocalAgentRulesets).
 Vision consumes a lot.
 Use Q8_0 or BF16 .mmproj files so you don't have to blind the model completely.

 I use low temperatures and top K to avoid tool use typos/screwups, since I use LLMs mostly for routine like refactoring.